-0 • (/ A N A - 1 lur_L c General Risks Loss of supply and/or deterioration of water quality as a result of broken main Loss of supply Chemical contamination Microbiological contamination As a result of a broken main due to failure of pipe integrity.
-Med High b General Risks Contamination of water as a result of cross-connection Chemical contamination Microbiological contamination As a result of connection with private supply due to customer having dual connection, no air gap Low High 3 General Risks Contamination of water due to leaking air valves Chemical contamination Microbiological contamination Resulting from ingress of water due to faulty air valve surrounded by water.
-Low Med 2 General Risks Contamination of water due to failure to follow proper hygiene practice when carrying out repairs.
-Chemical contamination Microbiological contamination Due to ingress of material from excavation and/or poor disinfection procedures.
-Med High 6 General Risks Contamination of water in supply as a result of connection to mothballed or abandoned assets.
+General Risks Loss of supply and/or deterioration of water quality as a result of broken main Loss of supply Chemical contamination Microbiological contamination As a result of a broken main due to failure of pipe integrity.
+Med High 6 General Risks Contamination of water as a result of cross-connection Chemical contamination Microbiological contamination As a result of connection with private supply due to customer having dual connection, no air gap Low High 3 General Risks Contamination of water due to leaking air valves Chemical contamination Microbiological contamination Resulting from ingress of water due to faulty air valve surrounded by water.
+Low Med 2 General Risks al Contamination of water due to Chemical Due to ingress of material from I failure to follow proper hygiene contamination excavation and/or poor disinfection practice when carrying out Microbiological procedures. repairs. contamination Med High 6 General Risks Contamination of water in supply as a result of connection to mothballed or abandoned assets.
 Chemical contamination microbiological contamination As a result of connection to a main containing stagnant water.
 Med High 6 General Risks Deterioration of water quality as a result of incorrect sequence of valve operations Chemical contamination Microbiological contamination As a result of flow reversal due to the need for rezoning due to the incorrect sequence of valve operations Med High 6 General Risks Loss of supply or pressure or contamination of water in supply as a result of fire service tackling a fire Loss of supply Loss of pressure Microbiological contamination Chemical contamination Due to high flow rate or changes in flow patterns, or loss of disinfectant contact time or disturbance of sediment Low Med 2 General Risks Microbiological growth in distribution system as a result of oversized mains Microbiological contamination Build up of biofilms in the network due to excessive dwell time as a result of incorrectly sized mains.
-Low High 3 General Risks Microbiological growth in distribution system as a result of low disinfectant residual Microbiological contamination Build up of biofilms in the network due to inadequate residual disinfectant.
-Med High 6 Risks Contamination of water as a result of sediment deposition in reservoir Chemical contamination Microbiological contamination.
+Low High 3 General Risks al Microbiological growth in distribution system as a result of low disinfectant residual Microbiological contamination Build up of biofilms in the network due to inadequate residual disinfectant.
+Build up of biofilms in the network due to inadequate residual disinfectant.
+Med High 6 Reservoir Risks Contamination of water as a result of sediment deposition in reservoir Chemical contamination Microbiological contamination.
 Due to build up of sediment in bottom of reservoir as a result of inadequate maintenance.
 Med High 6 Reservoir Risks Contamination of water due to ingress of water as a result of inadequate structure or maintenance.
 Chemical contamination Microbiological contamination.
-Due to lack of structural integrity of reservoir as a result of poor design or maintenance Low High 3 Contamination of water due to ingress of organic debris as a result of inadequate Chemical contamination Microbiological Due to lack of structural integrity of reservoir as a result of poor design or maintenance Low High 3 Contamination of water due to poor hygiene practice when doing planned inspection or maintenance.
-Chemical contamination Microbiological contamination.
-Due to poor hygiene practice or use of non-approved chemicals.
+Due to lack of structural integrity of reservoir as a result of poor design or maintenance Low High 3 Reservoir Risks Contamination of water due to ingress of organic debris as a result of inadequate Chemical contamination Microbiological Due to lack of structural integrity of reservoir as a result of poor design or maintenance Low High 3 Reservoir Risks Contamination of water due to poor hygiene practice when doing planned inspection or maintenance.
+Jue Chemical Due to poor hygiene practice or use when contamination of non-approved chemicals. or Microbiological contamination.
 Med High 6 Reservoir Risks Contamination of water as a result of vandalism Chemical contamination Microbiological contamination.
 Due to vandalism, due to lack of secure fencing and structure.
 Low Med 2